ayush5harma/PixelFeatureDrops/README.md

 # P4XLProps
-Spoof your device as Pixel4XL
+Magisk Module to Spoof your device as Pixel4XL tested on custom roms like PixelExperience,EvolutionX and Havoc but should work on all AOSP based custom Roms.